yondagonda/twitter-clone/README.md

 🧪 [Live Demo](https://twitter-clone-7ujnofxqt-yondagonda.vercel.app/) available.
 Click "Live Demo" to open it.

 ## Motivations
-A big motivation for starting this project was wanting to gain experience on building a fullstack project.
+My main motivation for starting this project was wanting to gain experience on building a fullstack project, and proving that I could copy a design close to 1-to-1.
 Up to now I had only worked on front-end only websites that didnt utilise any backend of sorts, so I figured creating a clone of a social media site like Twitter would not only be something new for myself, but also an overall good learning experience.
 Additionally, I wanted to gain some familiarity with using Next.js and its features, while also using TypeScript for the first time.

 ## Showcase